mamnuya/ms_thesis/data/README.md

 ### `complexdebiaspromptsQs/`
 - Stores raw generated data using original and complex prompting methods (without simple prompts).
 - Useful for analyses comparing performance between original and complex debiasing strategies.
+- This version was not used in our study.

 ### `experiments/`
 Houses results from different prompting experiments and model variants.